 Comparing the growth of the global Internet with the evolution of a child’s brain is the perfect analogy to discuss the relationship between human consciousness and technology.
 Thanks to filmmaker and Webby Awards founder Tiffany Shlain’s new TED Book and short film Brain Power: From Neurons to Networks, the conversation now has a simple context to spread around the world.
 The importance of creating positive emotional and neural connections for children, the role of technology in shaping our consciousness and the invitation to collaborate on creating a better future all rolled into one neat little concept!
 How is the global brain being shaped every day?
 Where is the prefrontal cortex of that brain and how can we awaken the global heart through it?
-The next few articles will explore these ideas and I can’t wait to let the words roll off my fingertips…

 Tiffany states in her TED Book,”The Internet, the most advanced technological system in the world, is the best framework for understanding the human brain, the most advanced biological system in the world.”
 Continuing with inspired notions like “Technology is an extension of us — an extension of our minds — and the more we know about the different parts of the brain, the more we’re able to develop our technologies to alter how we interact with the world around us.”
-You’ll have to watch the video below and read the book to learn more, but with statements this loaded, there are a million directions to take the conversation.
+You’ll have to watch the video below and read the book to learn more, but with statements this loaded, there are a million directions we could take the conversation.

 Weaving indigenous wisdom together with modern technology using the metaphor of the Eagle and Condor, let’s explore the applied conscious use of the Internet towards healing our wounded planet.
 If we are so connected through technology, maybe we can address the disconnections between people that allow for things like war, environmental destruction and the exploitation of human and natural resources to occur.
 There are many organizations and scientists thinking along these lines everywhere.
-It’s 2012, and we are all wondering where we are headed as a species.
+It’s post-2012, and we are all wondering where we are headed as a species.
 Some people think destruction, some think global transformation, some say nothing will happen, and many say it can be whatever we create it to be.
 “What we create it to be” is perhaps the most exciting possibility of all — so let’s explore that idea for a moment.

 A bunch of computers waking up is actually quite a silly notion.
-However, the idea of individuals’ waking up to our shared humanity as a species, globally unified with a goal to create a better future for all, might finally be within reach.
+However, the idea of individuals waking up to our shared humanity as a species, globally unified with a goal to create a better future for all, might finally be within reach.
 Considering the problems we face on our planet, we might not have the luxury to keep this idea within the confines of fantasy or our imaginations much longer.
 What if we employ the most advanced technological system in the world to ignite the most advanced biological system in the world to action?
-There is no better time than right now, 2012, to liberate ourselves from our own self destructive path and get on with the show!
+There is no better time than right now to liberate ourselves from our own self destructive path and get on with the show!

 That’s what a group of artists, activists, geeks, businesses and friends are doing right now and they want you to help them make it happen.
 Unify.org is a portal for change-makers, a network designed to self initiate, self replicate, and self organize to help birth an emergent culture of planetary healing, a metaphorical global immune system.
 With many successful globally synchronized meditations under their belt since 12-21-2012, we are seeing something truly spectacular being birthed.

 Before we go I’d like to tip my hat to Tiffany Shlain, The Moxie Institute and their Let It Ripple Project for the video below, as well as their other highly impactful and customizeable mobile media aimed at creating a better world.
 Let’s use our global brain to ignite our global heart, there is no Plan(et) B…